 Briefly touched upon earlier, We’ve visited Lake Louise in summer and winter and it’s totally beautiful and well worth a gander whilst exploring the wider Canadian Rockies.

-In the summer, you’ll get to head out on the lake within a canoe and hike the trails overlooking the Rockies themselves.
+In the summer, you’ll get to head out on the lake in a canoe and hike the trails overlooking the Rockies themselves.

 During the winters the turquoise waters freeze and you can head right onto Lake Louise to go ice skating!